HakAl/zen/README.md

 3.  **Aggressive Cleanup:** Designed for legacy codebases.
 It deletes old code rather than deprecating it.
 4.  **Contract First:** Enforces architectural rules via a "psychological linter."
 5.  **Slow is Fast:** Upfront planning costs tokens now to save thousands of "debugging tokens" later.
-6.  **Price Transparency:** Real-time cost auditing.
-You see exactly how many tokens were spent on planning vs. coding.

 TLDR: Treat LLMs as stateless functions and check their work.
 Run `zen docs/feature.md --reset`.